-Petrol prices to fall further for Xmas - analyst
+Petrol prices to fall further for Christmas - analyst

 The kiwi dollar has also bounced back - up about 7 per cent since the start of October.

-"From an investor perspective, there is cause for concern and the reason is that this

-very sharp fall is an indicator of a softness in global demand – a softness in the global economy," Lewis said
+"From an investor perspective, there is cause for concern and the reason is that this very sharp fall is an indicator of a softness in global demand – a softness in the global economy," Lewis said

+AA has welcomed the drop saying it couldn't come at a better time when more Kiwis traditionally hopped in their cars and headed away during the traditional summer holiday period.

+AA principal adviser Mark Stockdale said, although it was hard to predict, if petrol prices followed the same trend of previous years then it was possible that the price could fall below $2 during the summer months.

 The Prime Minister has also announced that the Commerce Commission will carry out a price study of the industry to look at the margins local companies are charging.